clarkfitzg/Rarrow/scratch/issues.md

 ```

 Likely some silly basic mistake in C++ I'm making.
 Why does it say that this is
 a type name?
-I want it to be the name of the instance of the Int32Builer.
+I want it to be the name of the instance of the Int32Builder object.

 ## First try: